bernatferragut/FutureWeb-blog/_posts/29-12-16-VR - Tom Campbell’s VR nature of reality.md

 The AIM might seem strange, but it's beautiful and profound.

-We are here in this reality to decrease the 'ENHROPY' of the main system or said in other words: TO LOVE.
+We are here in this reality to decrease the 'ENTHROPY' of the main system or said in other words: TO LOVE.

 It's about the OTHER and not about OURSELVES.

-I do believe is very important the VR Community discovers him because he can help us drive the technology in a more 'cosntructive' way. **Yes it's about Play, games and VR Experience but...deep inside it's About Love.**
+I do believe is very important the VR Community discovers him because he can help us drive the technology in a more 'Cosntructive' way. **Yes it's about Play, games and VR Experience but...deep inside it's About Love.**

 Could not be better. ** Welcome to Tom Campbell's BIG TOE.**